sarnobat/angular-rest-json/README.md

 angular-rest-json
 =================

-Hello World Angular JS example that calls a minimal Python REST service (implemented with Bottle), returning JSON, with Cross Origin Resource Sharing (CORS) enabled
+This is a Hello World Angular JS example page that calls a minimal Python REST service (implemented with Bottle), returning JSON, with Cross Origin Resource Sharing (CORS) enabled.

 Quick Start
 -----------